 Want to learn more on how to fight churn?
 Take a loook at our presentation on Six Initiatives To Keep Your Customers

-Renewal rate is a great measure of customer satisfaction.
+A great measure of customer satisfaction is Renewal Rate.
 It indicates healthy and profitable growth by telling us what percentage of our customer base actively choose to renew their subscriptions when given the chance.

 Churn might be artificially low if it is based on the total customer base.
 This especially applies to fast-growing companies or companies with customers on longer contracts.
 This is due to the fact that many of your customers might not be able to churn even though they may wish to.